DCute25/SQL-Relational-Databases-Vaccine-Distribution/README.md

 # Project Vaccine Distribution Overview

-A PostgreSQL + Python project that simulates a vaccine distribution system.
+This project implements a vaccine distribution management system using PostgreSQL and Python.

-It covers database initialization, data preprocessing, SQL queries, and analysis to generate insights into vaccination patterns, patient symptoms, and staff scheduling.
+The workflow begins with designing and creating a relational database schema in SQL, defining tables with primary and foreign keys to represent patients, vaccines, staff, and appointments.
+After establishing the database structure, data is imported and cleaned from Excel files, ensuring consistency and validity.
+Once the database is populated, Python scripts are used to run SQL queries, analyze vaccination trends, and generate visual insights into vaccine distribution.

+It covers database initialization, schema creation, data preprocessing, query execution, and analysis to generate insights into vaccination patterns, patient symptoms, and staff scheduling.
 The project is divided into two main parts:

 ## Database Initialization